Elvis Crespo: Personal life

 On March 16, 2009, Crespo married his manager, Maribel Vega, in Puerto Rico.
+In December 2024, after 15 years of marriage, Elvis Crespo announced his divorce from Maribel Vega.
+The singer expressed that this chapter of his life was full of learning and highlighted his daughter Génesis as a special blessing.
+Crespo claimed to be focused on his music and creating new experiences for his followers.

 Crespo was investigated by the Miami-Dade Police Department and the Federal Bureau of Investigation (FBI) after he allegedly performed a sex act and exposed himself in view of other passengers aboard an airplane flight from Houston, Texas to Miami, Florida on March 26, 2009.
 He was interviewed upon his arrival but was not arrested and no charges were filed.
 When asked by police at the airport about the accusation, Crespo reportedly said "I don’t recall doing that".
 On July 10, 2013, an intoxicated Crespo was allegedly expelled from a casino in Isla Verde, Puerto Rico for harassing a female employee, before he later became involved in a physical confrontation with local restaurant owner Alexander de Jesús after he attempted to steal a bottle of alcohol from his restaurant.
 De Jesús subsequently filed a complaint against Crespo, opening a police investigation.
 In a December 2013 interview with Al Rojo Vivo, Crespo addressed both incidents, saying that he was ashamed, and that his behavior stemmed from his struggles with alcohol and drug addiction.